uwolf/ruby_llm/README.md

 Every AI provider comes with its own client library, its own response format, its own conventions for streaming, and its own way of handling errors.
 Want to use multiple providers?
 Prepare to juggle incompatible APIs and bloated dependencies.

 RubyLLM fixes all that.
 One beautiful API for everything.
 One consistent format.
-Minimal dependencies — just Faraday and Zeitwerk.
+Minimal dependencies — just Faraday, Zeitwerk, and Marcel.
 Because working with AI should be a joy, not a chore.

 ## What makes it great